yogidevendra/docs/docs/tutorials/topnwords-c5.md

 simultaneous addition of files at a time into the input directory.
 This issue is discussed in more detail in the Appendix entitled _Further Explorations_.

-Step 1: Add files to the monitored directory
+Step I: Add files to the monitored directory
 ---
 To add the files to the monitored input directory